DeanLeong/git-lesson/README.md

 #### First, Create A Fresh Repo

-- Make a directory, titled `mean-girls`.
+- Make a directory, titled `bobs`.
-- Drop into the mean-girls directory.
+- Drop into the bobs directory.
 - Create a text file that we can version control with git, titled `cady`.

 <details><summary>Reveal Commands</summary>